In this vignette, we walk through an example to illustrate

 mid1 <- median(res1$q1)

-ggplot(res1, aes(x = p.adjust(p, method = "BH"), y = p.adjust(v1, method = "BH"), col = q1)) + geom_point(cex = 0.5) + theme_cowplot(12) + background_grid(major = "xy", minor = "none") + geom_abline(intercept = 0, slope = 1, linetype="dashed") + xlab("Original FDR") + ylab("V1 (FDR)") + ggtitle(paste0("Iteration 1")) + scale_color_gradient2(midpoint = mid1, low = "blue", mid = "white", high = "red", space = "Lab")
+ggplot(res1, aes(x = p.adjust(p, method = "BH"), y = p.adjust(v1, method = "BH"), col = q1)) + geom_point(cex = 0.5) + theme_cowplot(12) + background_grid(major = "xy", minor = "none") + geom_abline(intercept = 0, slope = 1, linetype="dashed") + xlab("Original FDR") + ylab("V1 (FDR)") + ggtitle(paste0("Iteration 1")) + scale_color_gradient2(midpoint = mid1, low = "blue", mid = "white", high = "red", space = "Lab")The resultant \(v\)-values for this

-) are then used in the next
+first iteration (v1) are then used in the next iteration to

-can also be indices relating to LD blocks, for example.
+indices relating to LD blocks, for example.

 res2 <- data.frame(p = v1, v2, q2)